 \subsubsection{How sensitive are our results to workload variability?}

-One final concern is whether our results hold as workload variability becomes more extreme.
-We examine this question by generating a synthetic trace based on \textbf{newTrace}.
+Another concern is whether our results hold as workload variability becomes more extreme.
+To examine this question, we generate a synthetic trace based on \textbf{newTrace}.
 Our synthetic trace uses the same mixture of jobs, but we adjust the job arrival times to control how bursty the workload is.
 Specifically, we construct a time-varying Poisson process where jobs arrive at either a high rate or a low rate.
-To model more variable workloads, we keep to the long-run average arrival rate fixed, but create increasingly short and intense bursts of arrivals.
+To control variability, we fix the long-run average arrival rate, but create increasingly short and intense bursts of arrivals.

-We describe the variability of arrivals via the squared coefficient of variation of the interarrival time distribution, $C_I^2$.
-Figure \ref{fig:time:poisson} shows that, as variability increases, \boa outperforms Pollux with autoscaling by an increasing margin. \boa handles increasingly intense bursts in traffic while the effects of Pollux's slow and overly conservative autoscaling process are amplified.
-For reference, \textbf{newTrace} has $C_I^2=2.65$.
+We describe the arrival variability via the squared coefficient of variation of interarrival times, $C^2$.
+Figure~\ref{fig:time:poisson} shows that, as variability increases, \boa outperforms Pollux-with-Autoscaling by an increasing margin.
+The increasing bursts in traffic amplify the differences between \boa and Pollux-with-Autoscaling's slow, conservative autoscaling.
+For reference, \textbf{newTrace} has $C^2=2.65$.